Alejogb1/job-board/blog-data/why-arent-session-cookies-being-passed-in-my-rails-7-api.md

 id: "why-arent-session-cookies-being-passed-in-my-rails-7-api"
 ---

-Let's tackle this persistent issue of session cookies not making the trip in your Rails 7 api setup.
+persistent issue of session cookies not making the trip in your Rails 7 api setup.
 It's a classic head-scratcher, often a matter of configuration details that can get overlooked.
 I’ve personally debugged this particular gremlin several times, and it always seems to boil down to a handful of common suspects.
 We're not going to just throw spaghetti at the wall; we'll methodically explore the potential culprits.

 First off, it's crucial to remember that apis typically operate on the premise of statelessness.
 Sessions, by their very nature, introduce state.
 While Rails provides robust session management, integrating it into an api context requires a bit of careful handling.
 The core issue often lies in the interplay between your frontend and your api server, specifically how you're handling cookies in cross-origin requests, and also, ensuring your api is explicitly set up to recognize and manage them.